Ten Lessons to Transform Your Marriage is a relationship analysis book by Julie and John Gottman. And it’s extremely good.

 To bring our deepest differences to the surface and prevent them from being an issue, do the following:

 - Create a safe environment where it’s safe to discuss our deepest drives and dreams

 - Compromise where you can

 The most important step is to know that your dreams are respected and understood.

 Anger, like all other emotions, should not be suppressed.

-But to be a good emotions, you have to express openly and in non destructive ways.
+But to allow anger to transmute into a positive force, you have to express openly and in non-destructive ways.

 You must also avoid downspiraling thoughts such as “how could he do that to me, that’s so unfair, I need to show him now, he will see.. “).

 The right way to express instead is like this: